fahmidaafrozmoni2928-droid/assignment-4/README.md

-# Assignment 4 - [Insert Project Name Here]
+# Assignment 4 - Job Application Tracker

 ### ℹ️ Project Overview
-This project is a [brief 1-sentence description, e.g., "responsive landing page" or "interactive web app"] developed as part of my learning journey.
+This project is a  developed as part of my learning journey.
 The primary goal was to implement [mention a key concept, e.g., DOM manipulation or responsive design] effectively.

 ### 🚀 Live Link
 You can view the live project here:
 **[Live Demo](https://github.io)**

 ### 📸 Screenshots
-*(Add a high-quality screenshot of your project here to make it visually appealing)*

 ![Project Screenshot](link-to-your-image.png)

 ### 🛠️ Technology Stack